VowpalWabbit/vowpalwabbit.github.io/_flexibility/input_format.md

 title: Input format
 order: 1
 module_id: input_format
+---

-description: Vowpal Wabbit’s input format is more flexible than many toolkits.
+Vowpal Wabbit’s input format is more flexible than many toolkits.
 This flexibility allows examples with features consisting of free form text and multiple feature sources to be explicitly represented within an example and used later.

----